Composite decking at Hinguar School

 PVC decking

-PVC decking is manufactured from purely manmade materials.
-It does not need any paints or treatments to protect it against the weather and will not splinter or split.
+PVC decking does not need any paints or treatments to protect it and it will not splinter or rot over time.
 It’s also easy to maintain, requiring only an occasional sweep and rinse with water.
-As such, a PVC deck will last much longer than a traditional timber one.
-However, it’s worth considering that some PVC decking may fade in colour over time.
+As such, PVC decking will last much longer than traditional timber.
+However, it’s worth considering that some PVC decking may not be suitable for commercial areas with high footfall.

 Composite decking

-Composite decking is the ideal combination of recycled materials and sustainably sourced wood.
-This makes for a highly practical deck board that beautifully emulates real timber.
+Composite decking is a combination of recycled materials and sustainably-sourced wood.
+This makes for a highly practical deck board that emulates real timber.
 It requires no treatments and can be cleaned with a sweep and a rinse.
 It will not rot, warp, or splinter, and is slip-resistant, making it safe underfoot.
-All of this combined, means composite decking is built to last – and the accompanying warranties will usually reflect this.
+All of this combined means composite decking is ideal for commercial environments as it is built to last – and accompanying warranties will usually reflect this.

 Capped composite decking